lions-mane/web3-redux/README.md

 ### Add a contract

-One you've started the block sync, add a contract and make a call.
+One you've add a network and started the block sync, add a contract and make a call.

 ```typescript
 store.dispatch(ContractActions.create({ networkId: '1', address: '0x000...', abi: ERC20ABI }));